tenzir/tenzir/web/docs/formats/gelf.md

 of structured data.

 Tenzir parses GELF as a stream of JSON records separated by a `\0` byte.
-GELF messages can also occur one at a time (e.g., in a HTTP body, UDP packet, or Kafka message) in which case there is no separator.
+GELF messages can also occur one at a time (e.g., framed in a HTTP body, UDP packet, or Kafka message) in which case there is no separator.

+GELF also supports a *chunked mode* where a single message can be split into at most 128 chunks.
+Tenzir currently does not support this mode.
+Please [reach out](/discord) if you would like to see support in future versions.

 [gelf-spec]: https://go2docs.graylog.org/5-0/getting_in_log_data/gelf.html